hotosm/docs/docs/techdoc/README.md

    friendly.

 5. **Maintain a positive tone in the writing.**.
 Keep the text positive and informative.
-Avoid words like ‘obviously’ and ‘basically’, that may be interpreted as demeaning or condescending.
+Avoid words like 'obviously' and 'basically', that may be interpreted as demeaning or condescending.
 Do not expect readers to have a certain amount of knowledge on specific aspects, break down everything that needs to be broken down.